chethancmk/mlops-sagemaker-jenkins-byo/README.md

 ## Step 2: Create ECR Repo, S3 Buckets and Lambda Function

-We will next create the required resources for the Lab which includes a ECR Repository for storing the custom Train/Test Image.
+We will next create the required resources for the Lab which includes a ECR Repository for storing the custom build docker image used for training and inference.
 S3 Buckets to store the Model Artifact and Training Data.
 Lambda Function to Evaluate/Test the Model Endpoint along with required Roles.

  1) Download the cloudformation template for [MLOps w/ Jenkins Resources](https://github.com/chethancmk/mlops-sagemaker-jenkins-byo/blob/master/deploy  /cfn_mlops_jenkins_resources.yml) to your local machine.
  2) From your AWS Account, go to **Services**-->**CloudFormation** in the region N Virginia (us-east-1).